I stood at the edge of the dirt road, clenching the hem of my skirt and fighting to not choke on the thick, midday air that hung over Buziika.

 The red dust covers everything.
 Our feet are stained, my skin a permanent shade of burnt orange.
 It rises and falls, recycled by the bodas’ tires.

 I could see two of them approaching through the red haze.
-One for Gabriel and I, one for Rhonda and Marion — two of our co-workers.
+One for Gabriel and I, one for a co-worker and a translator.
 The motorcycle-taxies halted only feet away from where we stood, covering my exposed ankles with a new layer of dust.
 Marion negotiated price with the drivers while my sweaty palms continued to hold my long skirt in a death grip.

 Under normal circumstances, I wouldn’t think twice about hopping on the back of a motorcycle and taking off.
 And if it was my own motorcycle?
 I wouldn’t think twice about not thinking twice.

 But that day we went into the village to visit some of the families in Amazima’s program.
 As part of our training, Amazima thought we should see the communities where our students are from.

 There are only a few rules when visiting the village: